lokapal-xyz/education/content/howtodao/02-dao-administration/Centralization-Risks-and-Transparency/Progressive-Decentralization.md

 weight: 39_000
 ---

 Many DAOs start with a centralized structure to ensure efficiency and smooth initial operations.
 However, long-term sustainability and legitimacy often require progressive decentralization—a deliberate transition toward community-driven governance.
-Let's explore how DAOs can decentralize responsibly while maintaining stability, security, and effectiveness.

 ---